 At Conley Law Practice, LLC, we offer a free initial consultation with a tax lawyer, to explain the legal ways you can eliminate, reduce, or manage your tax debt.
 Some options include:

 - Offer In Compromise: We will offer the IRS or state tax authority a settlement for less than the full amount of tax owed.

-- Abatement of Penalties or Interest: We will ask the IRS to drop some or all of the interest or penalties that you owe.
-By eliminating interest and penalties, you may be able to afford a repayment plan on the original tax debt.
+- Abatement of Penalties: We will ask the IRS to drop some or all of the penalties that you owe.
+By eliminating penalties, you may be able to afford a repayment plan on the original tax debt.

 - Qualify you for Uncollectible Status: If you are unemployed, disabled or retired and have minimal or no assets, then we will assist you in having you declared currently not collectible.
 Once you have been declared uncollectible, the IRS will cease collection actions for a certain period of time.
 Your uncollectible status can then be renewed until your situation changes.

 - Installment Agreement: If you have some disposable income to use toward payment of your tax debt, we will propose a payment plan (also known as an installment agreement) to the IRS.
 We will structure the plan in a way that allows you to continue paying for the things you need, while enabling you to pay off your tax debt over a period of time.